v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 ‎
 ‎Take this opportunity to arrange the columns in whatever order you want.

 35. Next, you want to rename the columns so that they map to the user-friendly column names used in the SharePoint list rather than their database field names.
-To rename a field, under the **Fields** tab in the **Visualizations** pane, select the drop-down arrow for the field, select **Rename** in the menu that appears, and then enter the new name and press Enter.
+To rename a field, under the **Fields** tab in the **Visualizations** pane, select the drop-down arrow for the field, select **Rename for this visual** in the menu that appears, and then enter the new name and press Enter.
 ‎
 ‎Change the names of the following fields: